 We can determine the sustainability of fabrics with the following criteria:

 The first thing that determines how sustainable a piece of fabric is is the raw material used to make it.
-Most eco-conscious consumers favor natural fibers because they biodegrade.
+Most eco-conscious consumers favor natural fibers as a sustainable alternative to synthetics because they biodegrade.

 Other people may consider recycled synthetic fibers sustainable as well.
 For sustainable fiber sourcing, the planting or extraction process must have a negligible environmental impact, if at all.
-Fibers whose cultivation or extraction put the environment in danger are not sustainable.
+Fibers whose cultivation or extraction put the environment in danger are not sustainable for sustainable textiles.

-One natural fiber that seems to have questionable sustainability is cotton.
-Cotton is one of the dirtiest organic fibers.
+One natural fiber that appears to have questionable sustainability is cotton.
+Cotton is one of the dirtiest organic fibers with one of the largest environmental impacts.
 Cotton farming requires heavy use of pesticides, herbicides, and chemical fertilizers, which pollute the environment and can cause harm to consumers.

 Polyester accounts for 65% of fabrics used in the clothing industry.
 And made from fossil fuel, each synthetic garment comes from a non-renewable resource.
-The way around this problem is to recycle polyester fabric already in circulation.
+The way around this problem is to use recycled fabric from polyester already in circulation.

 Eco-friendly production is one of the core concepts of sustainable fashion.
 According to the EPA's Resource conservation and recovery act, many textile manufacturing companies generate hazardous waste2.

 Fabrics undergo washing, dyeing, and bleaching with synthetic chemicals.
 These chemicals are unsafe for humans even when exposure is indirect3.
-Despite concerns for the environment, some factories still release toxic chemical waste into their surroundings, polluting the water supply and endangering humans and wildlife.
+Despite environmental concerns, some factories still release toxic chemical waste into their surroundings, polluting the water supply and endangering humans and wildlife.

-On the other hand, they manufacture sustainable fabrics without putting the planet in jeopardy.
-However, the degree of eco-friendliness varies for each material.
+On the other hand, they manufacture sustainable fabrics without jeopardizing the planet.
+However, the degree of eco-friendliness varies for each sustainable material.

-Clothing labeled with EcoCert, Oeko-Tex, Cradle2Cradle, and Bluesign certify fabrics produced without endangering the environment.
+Clothing labeled with EcoCert, Oeko-Tex, Cradle2Cradle, and Bluesign certify fabric and sustainable clothing materials produced without endangering the environment.

 Our clothes don't produce themselves.
-Even with all the technology and machines available, human input is still essential.
+Human input is still essential even with all the technology and machines available.
 So besides being environmentally friendly, our fabrics must be worker-friendly as well.

 Many textile companies source labor from low-cost countries like China, Bangladesh, Vietnam, Cambodia, and so on.
 These countries attract clients using cheap labor and speedy turnover time.
 This may be great for fashion retailers but comes at a high cost to the poor workers who sometimes have to choose between unemployment and hellish working conditions at garment factories.

-Of course, with a bit of research, you can start to understand the exact practices which earned the clothing brand its certificates.
+Of course, with some research, you can start to understand the exact practices that earned the clothing brand its certificates.

 The fashion industry's impact on the planet requires that consumers take steps to ensure their fashion choices are sustainable.
 And this starts with knowing what material is sustainable.